 Introduction to Modifying Properties

 The next property is rotation.
 The numbers available depend on whether the item is in 2D or 3D space.
-For 2D, rotation is the raw number of degrees to rotate the item in the scene.
-Thus, a value of 180 flips the image upside down.
+For 2D, rotation is the number of degrees to rotate the item in the scene.
+For example, a value of 180 flips the image upside down.

-In the next tutorial, we will discuss Navigation and Keyboard shortcuts in Quorum Studio., which describes scene navigation in Quorum Studio..
+In the next tutorial, we will discuss Navigation and Keyboard shortcuts in Quorum Studio, which describes scene navigation in Quorum Studio.